Rays vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has put up 101 hits with 14 doubles, two triples, 17 home runs and 54 walks.
-He has driven in 66 runs with four stolen bases.
+- Alex Bregman has 101 hits with 14 doubles, two triples, 17 home runs, 54 walks and 66 RBI.
+He's also stolen four bases.

 Bregman Recent Games